lsshawn/sshawn-svelte/src/posts/index.md

 - 20: Update font size in content planner
 - 20: [Content Planner] Fix Key Ideas Ai output being off position if the content above changes.
 - 70: animate number

-## Impactora

-- 2k: impact index with logging
-- 2500: upfront for iOS hybrid app
-- 100: make login more user-friendly by detecting if user has logged in before
-- 500: what's new page with Airtable as backend.

 # Projects